 not if you get drunk first.

-t0ur1st asked: What's with the negative rep with LSP?
+t0ur1st said: What's with the negative rep with LSP?
 I directly applied there and got in but after reading about it in forums, it seems that the program is looked down upon by others?

 everyone who shit-talks LSP is a little bitch. if anyone gives you shit, you kick them right in the genitals and also don’t tell the police that we told you to when you get arrested.